 - Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group to secure improvements to services where these were identified.
-For example the practice was in the process of employing a Pharmacist. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
+For example, the practice worked closely with the local Integrated Care Community (ICC) which provided services for patients, such as a Care Navigator.
+This was a person to whom patients could be referred, and who would direct them to services which would help them meet their health and social care needs. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
 Learning from complaints was shared with staff and other stakeholders.